 This choice really comes down to your style of riding.
 2x drivetrains are an excellent choice for those who ride a wide range of surfaces and grades.
 Road riders also prefer 2x drivetrains because the steps between gears are smaller.
 The efficiency of a straighter chainline is a nice bonus as well.

 As bike drivetrain technology advances, I expect to see 1x gear ranges continue to improve and the number of gears continue to increase.
 Cycling companies are always trying to outdo each other to give their racers an edge.
 Fortunately, casual cyclists like me get to benefit from the technology as well.
 For mountain bikes and gravel bikes, 1x is already becoming the standard.
 I wouldn’t be surprised if more road cyclists didn’t start switching to 1x too.
+Whichever style of gearing you end up going with on your new bike, I hope this guide has helped you in making your decision.

 Where do you stand on the 1x vs 2x drivetrain debate?
 Share your experience in the comments below!